MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <li> Adding a "date" column.</li>
 <details>
   <summary><strong>Adding Date</strong></summary>
    <em> This too caused a headache for me, although not as severe.
-The standard instructions will not work. </em>
+The default instructions did not work for me. </em>

   <details>
   <summary><strong>Spoilers Ahead! </strong></summary>